LPGhatguy/ekma/README.md

 ekma requires an ES5 environment.
 That's it!

 ## Examples
-ekma templates are just functions that return strings and strings-like objects!
+ekma templates are just functions that return string-like objects!

 Use the `$html` template tag to automatically escape inputs to fit into HTML: